RasaHQ/rasa/docs/read_first.rst

 *why python?*

     Because of its ecosystem of machine learning tools.
-    The machine learning happens inside the ``Policy`` subclasses, and you are free to use whichever algorithm in whichever ML framework you like: an SVM from sklearn, an LSTM implemented with Keras, some funky thing you implemented with autograd, whatever.
+    The machine learning happens inside the ``Policy`` subclasses, Rasa Core ships with an implementation that uses Keras to predict the bot actions.

 *is this only for ML experts?*

     You can use Rasa if you don't know anything about machine learning, but if you do it's easy to experiment.

 *how much training data do I need?*

     You can bootstrap from zero training data by using interactive learning.
     Try the tutorials!